rocicorp/ztunes/README.md

 const [artist] = useQuery(query(zero, id));
 ```

-The result is that any link visible on screen will navigate instantly.
+The default TTL for Zero queries is 5m, so if user visits link within 5m, data will already be synced to client and nav will be instant.

 Additionally:

 - Preloaded data is automatically kept up-to-date by Zero – no stale or inconsistent caches
 - All mutations are instantaneous by default
 - Realtime collaboration for free

+See https://zero.rocicorp.dev/docs/reading-data#ttls for more information on ttls.

 ## Search Preloading